 Late Evening Options in Barcelona

-I give you five fantastic options for spending the rest of your evening in Barcelona, a city that stays up late.
-Don't expect dinner before 9:00 pm.
+I give you five fantastic options for spending the rest of your 1 day in Barcelona.
+The city stays up late.
+Don’t expect dinner before 9:00 pm.

 2. El Born

 The El Born neighborhood is a fun neighborhood with shops, restaurants, and bars.
 Try the excellent tapas bar, El Xampanyet, or Cal Pep.